Karnovsky-Lab/DNEA/README.md

 ## Notes

-- More information about the previous implementation of DNEA, Filigree, can be found [here](https://metscape.med.umich.edu/filigree.html).
+- More information about the previous implementation of DNEA, ***Filigree***, can be found [here](https://metscape.med.umich.edu/filigree.html).
-- Information about an associated tool we developed for the construction of a data-driven network for a single group, CorrelationCalculator, can be found [here](https://metscape.med.umich.edu/calculator.html).
+- Information about an associated tool we developed for the construction of a data-driven network for a single group, ***CorrelationCalculator***, can be found [here](https://metscape.med.umich.edu/calculator.html).